holoviz/panel/doc/tutorials/display_pn_panel.md

 - Use a specific Pane type if performance is key

 :::note
-When we ask you to *run the code* in the sections below, you may either execute the code in a cell in a notebook or in a file `app.py` served with `panel serve app.py --autoreload`.
+When we ask you to *run the code* in the sections below, you may either execute the code in a cell in a notebook or in a file `app.py` that is served with `panel serve app.py --autoreload`.
 :::

 ## Install the Dependencies